 In 2005 Wednesday 13 released his first solo record called Transylvania 90210: Songs of Death, Dying, and the Dead.
 He stayed true to his horror themes and was a cross between Alice Cooper and his old group Murderdolls.
 He created a new supporting band for the record and the tour including opening for Alice Cooper himself and playing Donington.

-In 2006 he released his second solo record called Fang Bang and toured for that record.
-Also in 2006 Bourbon Crow released their first record called Highway to Hangovers.
+In 2006 he released his second solo record called Fang Bang and toured for that record with past Murderdolls member Eric Griffin.

 2008 Wednesday 13 went back to his solo product and released his third record Skeletons along with a side EP called Bloodwork.
 The tour and record was a success so he released a live DVD and live CD to match it called Fuck it , We’ll Do it Live.

 Wednesday 13 decided around this time to start yet another product but pulling away from the horror themes and the backwoods country and more to his influence roots of glam rock.
 He got together with Todd Youth and created a new group called Gunfire 76.
 He cut his hair and went more for the 80s rock feel with power anthems and ballads feel.
 They recorded their first record called Casualties & Tragedies and toured lightly for it.

 2010 Joey Jordison and Wednesday 13 started talks again about bringing Murderdolls back.
 They started to write and record a much darker record and with all new material.
 They also decided not to reunite with any of the past members for this round.
 Women and Children Last was the name of the record and toured lightly also for this record and in 2011 Wednesday 13 announced the band was officially done.

 (Wednesday 13 during the return of the Murderdolls era)